CROP

 With sharpened blade, we prune bare limbs -

-the damaged and dead wood.
+the dead and damaged wood.

 Let fresh light bathe a tired heart.